Bunkai9448/digipet_PSP/README.md

 ## Files & folders in the repo.

-- Armips_files: ASM scripts for armips, use them to edit the text parts of the game
+- Armips_files: ASM scripts for armips, use them to edit the text parts of the game.

-- Font_Esp: patch and table for the spanish font (can be used standalone)
+- Font_Esp: Patch and table for the Spanish font.
+(Can be used standalone).

-- Gim2png_bat: BAT scripts to automate GIM to PNG image conversions, Sample + PSD to test if the program works
+- Gim2png_bat: BAT scripts to automate GIM to PNG image conversions, Samples + PSD to test if the tool works properly.

 - SCRIPTS_bms: BMS scripts for quickBMS, use them to unpack and repack files.
-Scripts are commented with explanations
+Scripts are commented with explanations.

-- SCRIPTS_python: to automate gim2png and png2gim (Only as Proof of Concept)
+- SCRIPTS_python: To automate gim2png and png2gim (Only as Proof of Concept).

-- SaveData: You can use this save if you don't want to complete the game yourself.
+- SaveData: Use this save if you don't want to complete the game yourself.

-- Syscalls: Use this plugin if you want to avoid dealing with hacking the sce functions for texts in your game.
+- Syscalls: The use of this plugin avoids dealing with the sce functions and force the console system set language.

-- Cheat4steps.txt (Only as Proof of Concept)
+- Cheat4steps.txt (only as Proof of Concept).

-- FAQ & Bugs.md  (Game FAQs & Bugs)
+- FAQ & Bugs.md: (game FAQs & Bugs).

-- LICENSE (self-explanatory)
+- LICENSE (self-explanatory).

-- README.md (self-explanatory)
+- README.md (self-explanatory).

-- RE_Guide.md (self-explanatory)
+- RE_Guide.md (self-explanatory).

-- Text_from_Images, contains the transcribed text from graphics
+- Text_from_Images (contains the transcribed text from graphics).

 ## Extra Tools required